cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 You received the error message `Cannot assign to an immutable variable.` because you tried to assign a second value to the immutable `x` variable.

-It’s important that we get compile-time errors when we attempt to change a value that’s designated as immutable because this specific situation can lead to bugs.
-If one part of our code operates on the assumption that a value will never change and another part of our code changes that value, it’s possible that the first part of the code won’t do what it was designed to do.
-The cause of this kind of bug can be difficult to track down after the fact, especially when the second piece of code changes the value only _sometimes_.
-The Cairo compiler guarantees that when you state that a value won’t change, it really won’t change, so you don’t have to keep track of it yourself.
-Your code is thus easier to reason through.
+Cairo, unlike most other languages, has immutable memory.
+This makes a whole class of bugs impossible, because values will never change unexpectedly.
+This makes code easier to reason about.

 But mutability can be very useful, and can make code more convenient to write.
 Although variables are immutable by default, you can make them mutable by adding `mut` in front of the variable name.
-Adding `mut` also conveys intent to future readers of the code by indicating that other parts of the code will be changing this variable’s value.
+Adding `mut` also conveys intent to future readers of the code by indicating that other parts of the code will be changing this variable.

 However, you might be wondering at this point what exactly happens when a variable is declared as `mut`, as we previously mentioned that Cairo's memory is immutable.
-The answer is that Cairo's memory is immutable, but the memory address the variable points to can be changed.
+The answer is that the _value_ is immutable, but the _variable_ isn't.
+What value the variable points to can be changed.
+Assigning to a mutable variable in Cairo is essentially equivalent to redeclaring it to point to another value in another memory cell, but the compiler handles that for you, and the keyword `mut` makes it explicit.
 Upon examining the low-level Cairo Assembly code, it becomes clear that variable mutation is implemented as syntactic sugar, which translates mutation operations into a series of steps equivalent to variable shadowing.
 The only difference is that at the Cairo level, the variable is not redeclared so its type cannot change.